jchen0615/movie-search-app/README.md

 ### `npm start`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:8080](http://localhost:8080) to view it in the browser.
+Google Chrome is highly recommended.

 ### Quick Introduction
 This web application is a personal project for the sole puporse of practicing React.
 It is in no way intended for any profit-making.